David Thomatis: Life

 Dr David Thomatis was born at Maro Castello, which in the 1920s became a part (frazione) of Borgomaro in today's northwestern Italian province of Liguria.
 His father was a descendant of the branch of the Douglas family which elected to follow Charles Edward Stuart (1720–1788), aka "Bonnie Prince Charlie" or "The Young Pretender" to Italy, and thereby forfeited his estates in Scotland.
 He married into the Thomatis-Caravonica family, which originated from Greece.
 Dr. Thomatis was the youngest of his family, and was educated in English schools.
 He graduated with honors in arts and sciences in the University of Turin when 19 years of age.
 He won a first-class diploma in the Royal Technical Institute, and was soon afterward appointed Professor of Technology, Political Economy, and the English Language, and made a member of the Geographical and Agricultural Societies.
 In 1870 he was elected a vice-president of the General Congress of Agriculturists in Florence, where he expounded his system of agricultural mutual credit.
 He was one of the directors of the first agricultural bank in Italy.
 He was appointed tutor to the Prince Imperial, and resided for some time in England, and traveled in Russia and Finland.
 There he was almost frozen to death during a severe winter at the top of the Gulf of Bothnia.
 In 1875 he landed in Sydney from the steamship SS St. Osyth, having been a fellow-passenger with Andrew Goldie (1840–1891), the Scottish New Guinea explorer.
 Dr. Thomatis was offered a prominent position in the colony proposed to be founded in New Ireland in New Guinea by the Marquis de Rays.
 The project collapsed, though.
 Thus far a biography of Thomatis as published in 1898 in the Australian Town and Country Journal of Sydney, probably based on information provided by Thomatis himself.
 The veracity of his academic degrees obtained in Turin is doubted.
 In retrospect even his character as a whole was drawn into question.

-The arrival of the SS Orsyth in Sydney was within the first days of July 1875.
+The arrival of the SS St. Osyth in Sydney was within the first days of July 1875.
 Thomatis must have been among the third class passengers, as he was not mentioned in the list of passengers of the first two classes, like Mr. Goldie.
-Thomatis did not stay long in Sydney, if he had not, as a matter of fact, alighted already at the halt of the Orsyth in Melbourne late in June.
+Thomatis did not stay long in Sydney, if he had not, as a matter of fact, alighted already at the halt of the St. Osyth in Melbourne late in June.
 By the end of July there was a report that he was with a fellow Italian, a Mr Aquarone, and several Italian labourers in Melbourne, examining settlement opportunities for Italians.
 He was introduced as a "professor of commerce and practical chemistry of a Royal industrial institute, and afterwards director of agricultural societies, president of a congress in Florence, and secretary of an agricultural bank".